 We are One Heart One Soul; a traveling organization that visits homeless youth drop-in centers, transitional homes and shelters to connect with youth.
 Here colors reflect our thoughts and words reflect our journey.
 We invite you into this beautiful journey with us." - Mireya Fouche

 What started as a "what if" question has grown into one of the most innovative social justice art programs across Chicago.
-What if we traveled into homeless youth sites and brought art workshops into centers serving youth in homelessness?
-What if, while they wait for their next appointment, they engage to create through colors, poems and more?
-This was the question that started Called to Create in 2011; With the first site being housed in Bronzeville now has reached into drop-in centers, transitional spaces and shelters across the city of Chicago.
+What if we traveled into spaces serving children & youth experiencing homelessness with art workshops?
+What if, together, we engage to create through colors, poems and more?
+This was the question that started Called to Create in 2010; With the first site being housed in Bronzeville now has reached into drop-in centers, transitional spaces and shelters across the city of Chicago and beyond.

 From art workshops to exhibits, Called to Create has raised conversation about youth homelessness, social justice, juvenile system, housing needs, trafficking and more.
 From coffee shops to nationally recognized museums, these art pieces have been created by youth as young as 8 years old.

 "Our movement is simple; we recognize what works and focus on filling the gaps in spaces that are often overlooked.
 Our vehicle is art, but our platform is much greater.
 We seek partnerships that provide resources to youth we work with and shelters we partner with.
 To date we've been able to open a children's library in an East LA Domestic Violence center, receive support from national corporations such as AHF, Wintrust Bank and AT&T, build partnership with Timberland for commissioned work and donations and have been fortunate enough to receive 4,000 winter items and hygiene products since 2011 through community support and donations." says Mireya Fouche, Founder.